+Lights not working can be a common hot tub issue.
 The lens over the light is fixed in place and won’t let water into the light housing.
-If the bulb or fuse is burned out, you can replace or repair by accessing the light workings from inside the cabinets.
+If the bulb or fuse is burned out, you can replace or repair it by accessing the light workings from inside the cabinets.

 It’s also possible that the light has a dirty connection.
 Check the connections and repair as needed, or call an electrician.

 Check for a few things if the jets aren’t working as they should:

 Jets are closed: This isn’t necessarily something you’ll see.
 Simply rotate the outer rim of the jet clockwise to open it.

 Air lock in the pumps: Bleed the pumps by turning off power, turning the bleed valve on the base of the pump counter until water comes out and then hand-tightening the bleed valve.

 Slice valve or diverter valve closed: Open the slice valve(s) or rotate the diverter until the desired pressure is achieved.

 Dirty filter: Too much debris or dissolved solid material (oils, dirt, etc.) can clog up the jets.
 Clean or change the filter and clean the jets .